 How Do Protective Face Masks Cause Irritation?

-How To Prevent Irritation Caused by Protective Face Masks
+How Can I Prevent Irritation Caused by Protective Face Masks?

-The most important thing to focus on when treating irritation is keeping the skin protected and hydrated.
+The most important thing to focus on when addressing irritation is keeping the skin protected and hydrated.
 Here are four ways to do that.

-When the skin is irritated and sensitive, the last thing you want to do is aggravate it even more.
+When the skin is irritated, the last thing you want to do is aggravate it even more.
 Be cautious when it comes to using exfoliating acids.
-The purpose of these is to slough dead cells off the surface of your skin, which a face mask is already doing by manually rubbing back and forth.
+The purpose of these is to slough dead cells off the surface of your skin, which a face masque is already doing by the manual motion of rubbing back and forth.
 Adding in even more exfoliation could be too much.
 Listen to your skin and pull back if it seems like too much.

-I also recommend staying away from face scrubs and sonic cleansing brushes when your skin is irritated.
-Physical exfoliation is already harder on the skin than chemical exfoliation, and in this case, adding even more friction into the equation by scrubbing your face certainly won’t do you any favors.
+I also recommend staying away from physical exfoliants like face scrubs and sonic cleansing brushes when your skin is irritated.
+Physical exfoliation is already harder on the skin than chemical exfoliation.
+In this case, adding even more friction by scrubbing your face certainly won’t do you any favors.

 Celebrity Esthetician & Skincare Expert